Qwertylex/bash-kanatrainer/README.md

 I plan to clean it up a bit then make it 1.0 once I think its "clean".

 ##Todo
-* Not show the same kana twice. < Work In Progress
+* Not show the same kana twice. < Working on it.. |-| DONE!!
+(In kana_non-random.sh)
-* Show user summary/score when kana list is exhausted. < Ready, waiting for above.
+* Show user summary/score when kana list is exhausted. < Ready, waiting for above. |-| DONE!!
+(In kana_non-random.sh)
+* Show summary/score on ^C. < Done!!
+(Both versions.)
-* Maybe split kana into groups and let the user train in the kana group of his or her choosing. < Ready, will add kana groups later.
+* Maybe split kana into subgroups and let the user train in the kana subgroup of his or her choosing. < Ready, will add kana subgroups later.
 * Add comments.

 ##License